HCL-TECH-SOFTWARE/voltscript-logging/docs/howto/uselogwriter.md

 ## Dynamically loading loggers

 A typical use case is wishing to define LogWriters in a configuration file.
-However, because this would require additional dependencies, for example JsonVSE to load from a JSON configuration file, this functionality is not included in the core code.
+This code requires a dependency on JsonVSE and VoltScript JSON Converter.
+So the function to read LogWriters from a JSON configuration file can be found in [VoltScript JSON Converter](https://opensource.hcltechsw.com/voltscript-json-converter/howto/jsonlogwriters.md).

 ## Changing logging level